cgrok/selfbot.py/reference.md

 # Possible Errors

-### Getting something about a certificate on mac?

-If you see this: `[SSL: CERTIFICATE_VERIFY_FAILED]` and you are using Python 3.6, navigate to your `Applications/Python 3.6/` folder and double click the `Install Certificates.command` to fix this.
+!> If you see this: `[SSL: CERTIFICATE_VERIFY_FAILED]` and you are using Python 3.6, navigate to your `Applications/Python 3.6/` folder and double click the `Install Certificates.command` to fix this.
 Happy coding!

-### Improper Token passed?
+!> Improper Token passed?
 This means that the token you have inputted is invalid.
 Check again if your token is correct and edit your config accordingly.